sfc-gh-damurphy/Snowflake_Intelligence/lab_instructions/readme.md

 Users in Snowflake Intelligence will map to Snowflake users.
 Over time, we will move the UI out of Snowflake Snowsight and into a standalone experience (ai.Snowflake.com), but even there, Snowflake roles are planned to be leveraged for configuration.
 Users of Snowflake Intelligence need a few layers of permissions:

-1. They need permission to SELECT on the config table that holds the agent's configuration (this will likely disappear in the future, as we'll store configuration automatically).
-2. They need permissions on the temp schema, which is utilized for different operations like file upload/parsing (this will also likely disappear in the future).
-3. They need permission to the underlying Cortex Search Service and the ability to call Cortex Analyst.
+1. They need permission to the underlying Cortex Search Service and the ability to call Cortex Analyst.
-4. They need permission for any underlying data surfaced by an agent.
+1. They need permission for any underlying data surfaced by an agent.

 -----